Students at Tauranga Primary School used iPads to consolidate their knowledge base, and reinforce learning intentions.

 A major priority for Tauranga Primary School was to create 21st century learning environments as part of their future focused strategic direction.
 Teachers were involved in meeting the needs of their students by blending the very best of traditional teaching practices with the huge potential of ICT.

 A class of year two students were selected to trial five iPads in their classroom.
-A class of senior students at the school also took part in the trial to enable the school to explore how different year levels could utilise iPads as teaching and learning tools.
+A class of senior students at the school also took part in the trial.
+This enabled the school to explore how different year levels could utilise iPads as teaching and learning tools.

 Why were iPads chosen?